Buy It Now or Make An Offer

 Robert Bateman's honors, awards and honorary doctorates are numerous; he was made Officer of the Order of Canada, that country's highest civilian award.
 He was awarded the Golden Plate Award from the American Academy of Achievement.
 He also has been the subject of three films and several video productions.
 Three books of his art, The Art of Robert Bateman, The World of Robert Bateman, and Robert Bateman: An Artist in Nature, have made publishing history.
 A fourth book of his art, Robert Bateman: Natural Worlds, focuses on the importance of natural and cultural heritage.
 Safari, an illustrated book for young readers, contains first-hand accounts and interesting facts about African wildlife.
 Thinking Like a Mountain, details Bateman's environmental philosophies and observations and includes pencil sketches throughout.
 Released in 2002, Birds, is lavishly illustrated and filled with Bateman's insightful reflections on bird life.

-White Encounter by Robert Bateman
+White Encounter by

 42" x 56"